CarloAndreaDeFilippo/ScatteringSimulator/README.md

 ## Theoretical background

 Each particle in the system is substituted with a random cloud of scattering points.
-The program computes the static structure factor of the input set of particles:
+The program computes the static structure factor of the input set of particles [^1]:

 $$S(\vec{q}) = \left\langle \frac{1}{N} \rho_{\vec{q}} \rho_{-\vec{q}} \right\rangle$$